-The best data migration tools provide a simple solution to transfer your data from one PC to another.
+The best data migration tools make it simple and easy to transfer your data from one PC to another.

-The whole process of data migration can seem intimidating if you haven't done it before.
-It doesn't matter if you're a business user or a home user, the idea of trying to migrate all your files and folders from one computer to another can appear scary, let alone settings or applications, with the threat of data loss if it goes wrong in any way.
+The process of data migration can be intimidating if you haven't done it before.
+It doesn't matter if you're a business user or a home user, the idea of trying to move all your files and folders from one computer to another can be scary, and that's before considering moving settings or applications, all with the threat of loss if anything goes wrong.

 However, whether you're migrating data for security (opens in new tab) or backup (opens in new tab) purposes, or are upgrading to the latest version of an operating system, you'll want to pick the best data migration tool for the job.